 The heat wave stifled the grass, and for the first weekend in a month or so I don’t have to mow.
 Still my soggy pile of nearly finished compost could use a good turning.
 I have a clutch of mildewing grass clippings dropped off by a neighbor a few days ago.
 And I have a bucket full of summer kitchen scraps to dispense with more urgency than normal.
 While making coffee few mornings ago I was buzzed by a small squadron of fruit flies, hovering above the kitchen sink.

 Fruit flies are more an annoyance than a danger, but still a presence that no kitchen composter wants to tolerate.
-After clapping as many as I could mid-air, and squashing a few more with my thumb against the east-facing window above the sink, I checked the Hooch bucket that sits on a glass-topped table to the side of the kitchen counter.
+After clapping as many as I could mid-air, and squashing a few more with my thumb against the east-facing window above the sink, I check the Hooch bucket that sits on a glass-topped table to the side of the kitchen counter.
 No sign of an infestation, which after further inspection I realize comes from some spilled beer in the paper-lined bin I keep under the sink to stash my recyclable cans, jars and bottles.

 I find some concern about the risk, especially to small children, of coming into contact with excessive amounts of iron, but after reading on one garden forum the comment, “hey, the pills contain minerals that are naturally occurring anyway,” I decide to chuck them into the Hooch bucket.
-The fish oil capsules will surely melt safely away, and I figure a handful of multivitamins ingested by a compost pile of my size, which will soon be spread across a third-acre of grass and garden, is an acceptable way of recycling such nutrients.
+The fish oil capsules will surely wash safely away, and I figure a handful of multivitamins ingested by a compost pile of my size, which will soon be spread across a third-acre of grass and garden, is an acceptable way of recycling such nutrients.

 I take the Hooch bucket outside and place it next to a plastic bag of shredded paper from the office.
 What began several months ago around tax time as an impromptu gesture has now been added to my job description: Whenever the small bin of the finance department’s paper shredder fills up, “the compost guy” gets the call to empty it.

 It’s a task that I am happy to have taken on.
-For one, the shredded strips of crinkled white paper have mixed well with the copious amounts of green grass clippings I’ve added to my crumbly brown heap of leaves and other rotting mixings.
+For one, the shredded strips of crinkled white paper have mixed well with the copious amounts of green grass clippings I’ve added to my pile’s crumbly brown heap of leaves and other rotting mixings.
 The dry, crinkly white shreds soak up the watery slop of kitchen waste — watermelon rinds and other fruit trimmings that are quick to putrify in the summer heat.
-For another, I see my recycling at the office as a fairly easy way to practice what I preach in my own backyard at the place I spend most of my waking hours.
+For another, I see my recycling at the office as a fairly easy way to practice what I preach in my own backyard at the place where I spend most of my waking hours.

 Here’s what the Cornell School of Horticulture has to say about it, on their Home Gardening website: